Your browser does not support iframes.

 Q. Is there a specific order for answering sections?
 Can I attempt sections the way I want?

-A. You must answer the sections in a pre-specified order and this order will remain same for all the candidates.
+A. You must answer the sections in a pre-specified order and this order will remain the same for all test takers.

 Q. What is the marking/grading scheme for CAT?
 Is there negative marking for a wrong answer?

 A. For questions other than MCQs, 3 marks are assigned for ‘correct answer’ and no marks for ‘incorrect answer or no attempt'.

 The scoring scheme for Multiple-Choice Questions (MCQs) is as follows:

 Each correct answer is awarded 3 marks.

 No marks are given or deducted for unattempted questions.

 Q. Does CAT 2019 have a syllabus for exam preparation?

 A. No, the CAT exam does not have a defined syllabus for CAT 2019 preparation.
 However, you can attempt the mock test to understand the pattern of exam and types of questions.
 Check the CAT website regularly for the announcement of mock test.

 Q. What is the difference between the CAT answer key 2019 and CAT response sheet 2019?